WholeL0ttaDumbSh1tH4D0cKz/Ezphish/README.md

 ### Running the Main Script

 1. Navigate to the root directory of the project.
+2. run command `gcc main.c -o main`

-2. Run the main script using the command:
+3. Run the main script using the command:
 ./main
 ## Supported Sites
 - Adobe
 - Amazon
-- Apple
 - Badoo
 - Bitcoin
 - Devianart